 In order to reach the density of galaxy targets optimal for BAO studies, BigBOSS would revisit each field several times.
 DESpec, with a higher density of fibers on the sky, would reach the same target density in fewer visits.
 However, since DESpec has a smaller FOV, the two instruments would in fact have comparable speed (number of targets per unit area per unit time) for a BAO-optimized survey.
 BigBOSS proposes to measure ~20 million galaxy redshifts over 14,000 sq. deg. in 500 nights.
 More conservatively assuming longer cumulative exposure times to ensure redshift success, we estimate that DESpec could measure ~8 million redshifts over 5000 sq deg. in ~300 nights and by extension ~24 million redshifts over 15,000 sq. deg. with DES+LSST imaging in ~900 nights.
 DESpec would enable many other follow-up programs over the entire 20,000 sq. deg.
 LSST survey area as well.
 Given the site conditions, DESpec would be expected to have a higher fraction of useable nights than BigBOSS (~80% vs. ~65%) and better seeing (median delivered to the Blanco 0.9” compared to 1.1” for the Mayall).

 The BigBOSS proposal of Oct.
 2010 responded to an NOAO Announcement of Opportunity for a new instrument for the Mayall telescope; in Jan.
 2011, the Large Science Program panel that reviewed the proposal recommended that NOAO work with the BigBOSS team to further develop the proposal, retire key risks to the project, and bring it to a state of readiness for submission to DOE.
-As indicated in Sec.
+As indicated above in Sec.
 1, NOAO currently has no plans to issue an announcement of opportunity for a new prime-focus instrument for the Blanco, but we note that DESpec already has many of its optical and mechanical parts installed on the telescope, and the construction phase is likely to be relatively fast once it begins.

 References